PetroIvaniuk/llms-tools/README.md

 - [PdfGPT](https://pdfgpt.io/) - a tool where you can upload pdf and get summaries, answers to your questions by OpenAI
 - [Baize](https://github.com/project-baize/baize-chatbot) - an open-source chat model trained with LoRA.
 It uses 100k dialogs generated by letting ChatGPT chat with itself
 - [Chameleon](https://chameleon-llm.github.io/) - a compositional reasoning framework designed to enhance LLMs and overcome their inherent limitations, such as outdated information and lack of precise reasoning
+- [Bloom](https://huggingface.co/bigscience/bloom) - an autoregressive LLM, trained to continue text from a prompt on vast amounts of text data using industrial-scale computational resources
+- [Pythia](https://github.com/EleutherAI/pythia) - the hub for [EleutherAI's](https://www.eleuther.ai/) work on interpretability and learning dynamics

 ### Large Visual Language Models (LVLMs)
+- [PaliGemma](https://developers.googleblog.com/en/gemma-family-and-toolkit-expansion-io-2024/), [PaliGemma 2](https://developers.googleblog.com/en/introducing-paligemma-2-powerful-vision-language-models-simple-fine-tuning/), [PaliGemma 2 Mix](https://developers.googleblog.com/en/introducing-paligemma-2-mix/) - fine-tuned on a mix of vision language tasks, including OCR, long and short captioning and more, by Google
-- [Eagle Family] - Exploring Model Designs, Data Recipes and Training Strategies for Frontier-Class Multimodal LLMs, by NVIDIA
+- [Eagle Family](https://github.com/NVlabs/EAGLE) - Exploring Model Designs, Data Recipes and Training Strategies for Frontier-Class Multimodal LLMs, by NVIDIA
 - [Qwen-VL](https://github.com/QwenLM/Qwen-VL), [Qwen2-VL](https://qwenlm.github.io/blog/qwen2-vl/), [Qwen2.5-VL](https://qwenlm.github.io/blog/qwen2.5-vl/) - a significant leap from the previous Qwen2-VL: Understand things visually; Being agentic; Understanding long videos and capturing events; Capable of visual localization in different formats; Generating structured outputs
 - [Janus](https://github.com/deepseek-ai/Janus) - Unified Multimodal Understanding and Generation Models, by DeepSeek
 - [Moondream 1.9B](https://moondream.ai/blog/introducing-a-new-moondream-1-9b-and-gpu-support) - a tiny open-source vision AI that brings powerful image understanding to your applications and runs everywhere
-- [PaliGemma](https://developers.googleblog.com/en/gemma-family-and-toolkit-expansion-io-2024/) - a powerful open VLM inspired by PaLI-3, optimized for image captioning, visual Q&A and other image labeling tasks, by Google
 - [Idefics2](https://huggingface.co/blog/idefics2) - it can answer questions about images, describe visual content, create stories grounded in multiple images, extract information from documents, and perform basic arithmetic operations
 - [Grok-1.5 Vision](https://x.ai/blog/grok-1.5v) - can process a wide variety of visual information, including documents, diagrams, charts, screenshots, and photographs, by xAI
 - [CogVLM & CogAgent](https://github.com/THUDM/CogVLM) - an 18 billion parameter visual language model specializing in GUI understanding and navigation; supports high-resolution inputs (1120x1120) and shows abilities in tasks such as visual Q&A, visual grounding, and GUI Agent